How to stock your homestead pantry, and what to do if it starts to run dry?

 You grew that food!
 It’s feeding your family.
 GO YOU!

-Stock up on jars you will need throughout the summer, because it can be a serious pain to go to the store and find out they are out of the size you need.
+Stock up on canning jars and lids you will need throughout the summer (or right now, through these affiliate links!), because it can be a serious pain to go to the store and find out they are out of the size you need.
 Not to mention it can be a bit of a shocker if you purchase them all at once!
 (Remember these expenses are worth it in the long run!)

 If you’re growing tomatoes will you be making pasta sauce, plain sauce, canning the whole tomato, making ketchup?
 Think about how much of these you go through as a family, and what size you typically use for your recipes.